mishravk79/datavisuopenalex/README.md

 Most of the data, including text, are fetched from OpenAlex, but if desired, the same can be modified through corresponding Python files HTML or within Python files.

-**Excel data and Logo**
+**Logo and other files to execute/display on web**

-You may make your excel data and keep in "static" folder and replace the logo.png with your own logo.
-The file name of excel and sheet name in excel is important and to be kept according to your code in dashboard.py file.
+You may keep your files/images like logo.jpg in "static" folder and replace the logo.jpg with your own logo.

 **Home page image**
 ![](https://github.com/mishravk79/datavisuopenalex/blob/main/static/dashboard.png)